efarish/portfolio/mobile/kivy_gps_tracker/README.md

 Let the deletion of each stack finish before deleting the next.

 **NOTE: The order of stack deletion is very important.** Deleting the pipeline stacks before the app stack will cause many problems.
 The IAM role created by the Create Pipeline stack is needed to delete the application stack.
-Delete the application stack first, then delete the pipeline stacks.
+Delete the application root stack first, then delete the pipeline stacks.
 If the pipeline stacks are mistakenly deleted first, deleting the application stack will fail with an error stating a certain role cannot be assumed.
 To fix, manually create an IAM role with the same name using the policy defined in the `create-pipeline` template.

 ### ECR Images